paulkarpenko/us-code-ui/uscode/title-48-territories-and-insular-possessions/chapter-020-puerto-rico-oversight-management-and-economic-stability.md

 ### Statutory Notes

 #### References in Text
 Section 102 of the Ethics in Government Act of 1978, referred to in subsec. (b), is section 102 of Pub.
-L. 95–521, which is set out in the Appendix to Title 5.
+L. 95–521, which is set out in the Appendix to Title 5, Government Organization and Employees.

 <a id="section-2147"></a>
 ## § 2147.
-Approval of fiscal plans
+Approval of Fiscal Plans
 **(a) In general** As soon as practicable after all of the members and the Chair have been appointed to the Oversight Board in accordance with [section 2121(e) of this title](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title48-section2121/e&num=0&edition=prelim) in the fiscal year in which the Oversight Board is established, and in each fiscal year thereafter during which the Oversight Board is in operation, the Oversight Board shall deliver a notice to the Governor providing a schedule for the process of development, submission, approval, and certification of Fiscal Plans.
 The notice may also set forth a schedule for revisions to any Fiscal Plan that has already been certified, which revisions must be subject to subsequent approval and certification by the Oversight Board.
 The Oversight Board shall consult with the Governor in establishing a schedule, but the Oversight Board shall retain sole discretion to set or, by delivery of a subsequent notice to the Governor, change the dates of such schedule as it deems appropriate and reasonably feasible.

 **(b) Requirements**